Bushfire Relief Appeal – The next chapter for Dare’s Triumph T140v

 “A functional and practical 4-cycle motorcycle with a purity of purpose.”

-6 Months Earlier – Port Of Los Angeles – Mistakenly put into the wrong freight container, the Triumph T140 floated across the Atlantic Ocean, ending up in England, coincidentally the birthplace of the bike itself.
+2016 (April) – Port Of Los Angeles – Mistakenly put into the wrong freight container, the Triumph T140 floated across the Atlantic Ocean, ending up in England, coincidentally the birthplace of the bike itself.
 With a shrug of the shoulders and a shake of the head, it turned and floated back across the Atlantic to the Port Of Los Angeles.

 2016 (Aug) – Port Of Los Angeles – Too good to be only ridden when visiting America, Deus Founder Dare Jennings shipped the motorcycle back to his hometown of Sydney to be his daily rider.
 The Triumph T140 floated across the Pacific Ocean to its new home below the equator.

 2016 (Oct)– Sydney, Australia – The 1977 Triumph T140v is fresh off the boat and and can be found ripping around its new home at the House Of Simple Pleasures.

 2020 – Sydney, Australia – After one of the most destructive summer of bushfires in Australia, Dare generously decides to raffle off his beloved Triumph, in an effort to raise money to those affected by the fires.

 People from all over the globe, generously give money to not only help the Australian people, wildlife and environment, but to also have a lucky shot at owning a piece of Deus history.
 The raffle was run over a week, raising $69,000, which was then split between the Red Cross, WIRES and the Rural Fire Service.

 The lucky winner was Chris Sewell, congratulations, we hope you enjoy the bike, and will add another chapter to it’s already interesting story.